graph-part/graph-part/README.md

 Alignment mode  | Description
 ----------------|----------------------
-`needle`        | Use EMBOSS needleall to compute exact pairwise global Needleman-Wunsch identities for all sequences.
+[`needle`](#needle)        | Use EMBOSS needleall to compute exact pairwise global Needleman-Wunsch (NW) identities for all sequences.
-`mmseqs2`       | Use MMseqs2 to compute fast identities from local alignments.
+[`mmseqs2`](#mmseqs2)       | Use MMseqs2 to compute fast identities from local alignments.
 Use with caution for nucleotides, as there it cannot be guaranteed that MMseqs2 computes all pairwise alignments.
-`precomputed`   | Use a list of precomputed identities or other similarity/distance metrics.
+[`precomputed`](#precomputed)   | Use a list of precomputed identities or other similarity/distance metrics.
+[`mmseqs2needle`](#mmseqs2needle) | Uses MMseqs2 to compute fast identities, followed by recomputation of NW identities of all identities between the separation threshold and an user-defined lower threshold.

 ### Arguments